jlwalkerlg/blog/content/posts/software-development/implementing-the-outbox-pattern-with-laravel.md

 ---
-title: "Implementing the Outbox Pattern With Laravel"
+title: Implementing the Outbox Pattern With Laravel
-date: "2021-07-13T10:10:00Z"
+date: 2021-07-13T10:10:00Z
 categories:
 - Software Development
 tags:
 - event-driven-architecture
 - software-architecture
 - messaging
 - microservices
 ---

-_Source code available on GitHub at https://github.com/jlwalkerlg/laravel-outbox-pattern-demo_
+*Source code available on GitHub at https://github.com/jlwalkerlg/laravel-outbox-pattern-demo*

-Laravel's event system makes it simple to implement [the outbox pattern]({{< ref "/posts/software-development/the-outbox-pattern.md" >}}) and deal with failures in processing side effects.
+Laravel's event system makes it simple to implement [the outbox pattern](the-outbox-pattern.md) and deal with failures in processing side effects.

 A common scenario when registering a new user in a web application is sending them a confirmation or a welcome message via email.